narrativeandplay/hypedyn2/README.md

 ## License

-Copyright (C) 2015  National University of Singapore
+Copyright &copy; 2015-2016  National University of Singapore

 Licensed under the GNU General Public License v3.
 See LICENSE for details.